cassiancc/infrared/docs/getting-started.md

 ```

 ::: tip
 If you are using SSH to connect to a remote server and are currently using a desktop environment with a browser you can just right-click the version you need and copy the link.
-Then paste it into your terminal with Ctrl+Shift+V on GNU/Linux or right-click on Windows.
+Then, paste it into your terminal with Ctrl+Shift+V on GNU/Linux or right-click on Windows.
 :::

 Downloading by using the terminal on macOS or GNU/Linux: